dysoct/unifi-tv/README.md

 4. Follow the steps.
 EPG should be automatically detected from the m3u8 file.
 5. You're ready to watch!

+## EPG Credits
+EPG for unifi TV in-house channels (such as HyppSensasi, unifi Sports) and some Indian channels (such as SET, Polimer) has been made available on the EPG thanks to @hantu08 (Khalis) on Telegram.
 # No EPG?
 Check the XMLTV / EPG settings of your IPTV app - is there an EPG source called "https://weareblahs.github.io/epg/unifitv.xml" (or unifitv on some clients)?
 If not, then manually add "https://weareblahs.github.io/epg/unifitv.xml" to one of your EPG source.